sgomezmelo/Mechanical-Metamaterial-project/README.md

 ## FEM ##

 The mechanical compression of the microstructure is simulated with the aid of the Finite Element open software fenics.
-To run the script, the following packages are required:
+To run the python script "", the following packages are required:

 - Numpy
 - Fenics (dolfin) and ufl